leoafarias/fvm/docs/pages/documentation/guides/project-flavors.md

 # Project Flavors

 You can have multiple Flutter SDK versions configured per project environment or release type.
-FVM follows the same convention of Flutter and calls this `flavors`.
+FVM follows the same convention as Flutter and calls this `flavors`.

 It allows you to create the following configuration for your project.